 Note that the “slc” MIME type for the Push SL events would be delivered as “sl” (i.e. in plain format) with headers, and the “MobSocNet messages” in their unwrapped form.

-Editor’s note: FFS the exact definition of the “MobSocNet message” content (headers and body)

 Push Clients in MobSocNet supporting terminals SHALL support routing of Push messages with the Push Application ID header “X-Wap-Application-Id: x-oma-application:mobsocnet.ua” to the MSN Client.
 If there is no Push Client in the device, the MSN Client SHALL implement the necessary Push Client functions for the supported Push-OTA protocol variants per [OMAPUSH].

-Editor’s note: Need to register the “x-oma-application:mobsocnet.ua” Push Application ID for MSN with OMNA.

 Define headers ABNF